 Safety equipment such as safety glasses and gloves are some of the most important accessories to have when working a power tool.
 A running blade will churn up a lot of wood dust, which is why it’s vital to wear safety glasses and similar eye protection.

-Our team also suggests ear protection for woodworking projects that require loud equipment such as a chainsaw.
+I also suggests ear protection for woodworking projects that require loud equipment such as a chainsaw.

 4. Wear Appropriate Clothing

 Even the clothes you wear could compromise your safety in a workshop.
 Loose clothing is a big mistake because they can get snagged on spinning blades, as could long hair and even accessories such as necklaces and dangling bracelets.
 The right clothes for the job is key.
+Also, you may want to consider wearing quality apron for woodworking, like the CharGuy Premium Canvas Apron.

 Wear clothes that are form-fitting but still comfortable because you don’t want clothing that’s too tight it will restrict your movement.